-For the EMTH, playwright Craig Lucas wrote The Catherine Wheel, in which Monaco created the character of The Donor.
-John Henry Davis wrote Waiting Room, where she created the character of The Conductor.
-Both plays were staged by Davis in New York (Off-Broadway) and Los Angeles.
+For EMTH, playwright Craig Lucas wrote The Catherine Wheel, in which Monaco created the role of The Donor.
+Davis later directed both The Catherine Wheel and Waiting Room in New York and Los Angeles, where Monaco created the role of The Conductor.

-Voice work remains central to her practice.
-She continues to study at the Kristin Linklater Voice and Language Center in New York, one of the most influential approaches to voice training in contemporary theatre.
+Language, character, and dramatic text remain central to her artistic work.
+Voice training also continues to play a vital role in her process.
+She studies at the Kristin Linklater Voice Centre in New York, one of the most influential approaches to voice work in contemporary theatre.

 “If I give a voice too early to the character I am creating, I lose it — and it will not come back to me.”

-Outside the theatre she trains in boxing at Hammarby Boxing Club in Stockholm with coach and personal trainer Joel Grandell.
+Outside the theatre, she trains in boxing at Hammarby Boxing Club in Stockholm.

-Monaco is currently working on the project Technology, Spoken Theatre, Emotions in collaboration with Tekniska Museet (The National Museum of Science and Technology) in Stockholm.
+Monaco is currently developing the project Technology, Spoken Theatre, Emotions in collaboration with Tekniska Museet in Stockholm.

-She serves as Artistic Director of the non-profit foundations:
+She serves as Artistic Director of the Relational Medicine Foundation in Los Angeles.

-She is also Artistic Director of the international project Italy–Sweden 2-2, in which she both performs and directs.
+She also leads the international project Italy–Sweden 2-2 as both performer and director.

 Earlier in her career, Monaco held academic positions as Associate Professor of Acting and Drama at: